vigeek/mongosback/README.md

 * General
     * creates pid file to prevent multiple startups.
     * traps errors caught, logs and optionally e-mails.
+    * can be run as non root user

+###### Note on mongoDB rights if using auth
+User roles need to contain **userAdmin** because mongodump backup db.system.users.
+For now, there is no option to tell mongodump not backuping this users collection.
+Update:  For MongoDB 2.6, user needs to have the backup and hostManager (for clusters) roles

 ###### license